cryptocontrol/java-api/README.md

-Java Client - CryptoCryptol Crypto News Api
+Java Client - CryptoControl Crypto News Api
 ===========================================

 Official Java client for the [CryptoControl.io](https://cryptocontrol.io) API.
 The CryptoControl java client lets developers access rich formatted articles from cryptonews sources from all around the world.